-Under the Public Audit Wales Act 2004, I am responsible for auditing, certifying and reporting on Betsi Cadwaladr University Local Health Board (the Health Board) financial statements.
-I am reporting on these financial statements for the year ended 31 March 2022 to draw attention to four key matters for my audit, as follows:
+Under the Public Audit Wales Act 2004, I am responsible for auditing, certifying and reporting on Betsi Cadwaladr University Health Board's (the Board's) financial statements.
+I am reporting on these financial statements for the year ended 31 March 2021 to draw attention to three key matters for my audit.
+These are the failure against the first financial duty and consequential qualification of my 'regularity' opinion, the failure of the second financial duty, and the implications of the ministerial direction on senior clinicians' pensions.
+I have not qualified my 'true and fair' opinion in respect of any of these matters.